masudhan/learn-kubernetes/6. sidecar-probes/notes.md

 ------------------

 * Rediness Probe
-    1. This probe will decide when to allow traffic to the pods
+    1. This probe will decide when to allow traffic to the pods.
+When a Pod is not ready, it is removed from service load balancers based on this rediness probe signal
         - exec: Execute command for container status.
         - httpGet: HTTP GET Request for confirm container status.
         - tcpSocket: TCP Port check to confirm container status